Functional Renormalization Group Approach for Signal Detection: Analogue field theory for spectral analysis

 However, moment of reflection shows that two special configurations for indices $\{\mu_1,\cdots,\mu_{2n}\}$ are relevants.
 First of all, when all indices are equals i.e. $\mu_1=\mu_2=\cdots = \mu_{2n}$.
 In that way, because $\vert u_i^{\mu} \vert \sim N^{-1/2}$,

 The second relevant configuration is for indices equals pairwise.
-Because eigenvectors are uniformly distributed on the sphere $\mathcal{S}_{N-1}$ they must be invariant by rotation (in law), and quantities like $u_{i}^{(\mu)} u_j^{(\mu)}$ (for fixed $(i,j)$) self-average:
+Because eigenvectors are uniformly distributed on the sphere $\mathcal{S}_{N-1}$ they must be invariant by rotation (in law), and the averaging of quantities like $u_{i}^{(\mu)} u_j^{(\mu)}$ (for fixed $(i,j)$) reads:

 Hence, setting $\mu_1=\mu_2$, $\mu_3=\mu_4$ and so on, we must have again:

 In that way, $V^{(4)}_{\mu_1\mu_2\mu_3\mu_4}$ reads as:

 and: